rockettheme/docs/Docs/wordpress/themes/ionosphere/demo_contentbottom.md

 -----
 ![][demo1]

-Here's the widget breakdown for the Content Bottom section:
+Here is the widget breakdown for the Content Bottom section:

 * Text

 #### Text
 This Text widget is pretty simple and straightforward.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <div class="component-content">